ChrisBertrandDotNet/Blog/Web/Adaptable web design (2018-08-06).md

 The user can set a high-contrast theme at the operating system level.
 This kind of theme has been designed for visually impaired people.
 Such themes can display black on white, white on black, or any colors.
 The web browser, as should any application, adapts its colors according to the theme and usually overrides the website colors.
 That is something you can not control.
 Once again your website must adapt itself to the environment.

 Apart from the OS themes, many web browsers let the user impose his own colors.
-In that case too, your website will display colors it was not design for.
+In that case too, your website will display colors it was not designed for.

 Considering the multiple possibilities that are out of your control, you may follow one rule at least:
 Always set _both_ the background and the foreground colors, never one of them only.
 They should be synchronized/consistent at any moment, because you can’t always assume inherited colors (from parent elements).